hdr105/cloud-book-writer/README.md

 - **User Registration and Profiles:** Create personalized profiles, providing information about themselves, their literary works, and reading preferences.
 - **Book Management for Authors:** Can easily add, edit, and manage their books.
-- **Search and Browse:** can search for books by genre, author, title, or keywords.
+- **Ease to Access:** Both author and collaborator can access book data easily
-- **Author-Reader Interaction:** Authors can engage with their readers through comments, messages.
+- **Role based Permissions:** Both author and collaborator can get access to features as per role assign to them.
 - **Mobile Accessibility:** Can access anywhere and anytime.

 ## Installation